 QT_QPA_FLATPAK_PLATFORMTHEME=kdefor Qt based desktops.

-Electron: portal support in the Electron file chooser is being worked on.
+Electron: portal support is present in the Electron file chooser.

 ⓘ Both the